EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 ### In-memory prefix database
 In this example, database is mounted in tmpfs file system.
 We use customized formats to speed up, while some functionalities are not supported.
 We support only Get() and prefix range scans.
 Write-ahead logs are stored on hard drive to avoid consuming memory not used for querying.
 Prev() is not supported.
-Total order iterating maybe partially supported for background management tasks.

 Since this database is in-memory, we don't care about write amplification.
 We do, however, care a lot about read amplification and space amplification.
 This is an interesting example because we tune the compaction to an extreme so that usually only one SST table exists in the system.
 We therefore decrease read and space amplification, while write amplification is extremely high.